phoenixframework/phoenix_live_view/guides/introduction/installation.md

 ## Layouts

-LiveView does not your the default app layout.
-Instead, you typically call `put_root_layout` in your router, to specify a layout that is used by both "regular" views and live views.
+LiveView does not use the default app layout.
+Instead, you typically call `put_root_layout` in your router to specify a layout that is used by both "regular" views and live views.
 In your router, do:

 ```elixir
 pipeline :browser do